-Please go online to www.courses.knect365-learning.com/iss and see the Fees page for full details.
+Please go online to www.security-studies.com and see the Fees page for full details.
 An interest-free instalment plan is available.
 Please contact us for more details.

-an MSc, MA, MBA or PhD already, you may be eligible for a loan of up to £10,609 from the UK Government to study this course.
+Postgraduate loan If you are a UK or EU national, or have UK 'settled status', and have lived in the UK or the EU (or wider EEA) for the last 3 years, plus will be living in the UK on the first day of your course, and haven't been awarded an MSc, MA, MBA or PhD already, you may be eligible for a loan of up to £10,906 from the UK Government to study this course.
 Contact us for information or call the UK Student Loan Company (0300 100 0031).